expressjs/expressjs.com/4x/en/api/req-param.md

 * `req.body`
 * `req.query`

+Optionally, you can specify `defaultValue` to set a default value if the parameter is not found in any of the request objects.

 Direct access to `req.body`, `req.params`, and `req.query` should be favoured for clarity - unless you truly accept input from each object.